TL;DR

 - Manage Your Mind: Chronic stress is a primary energy drain.
 Incorporate mindfulness practices into your day.
 This could be 10 minutes of meditation, deep breathing exercises at your desk, or simply taking a walk in nature without your phone.

-- Set Boundaries at Work: The "always-on" culture is a recipe for burnout.
+- Set Boundaries at Work: The "typically-on" culture is a recipe for burnout.
 Learn to say no, delegate effectively, take your full lunch break, and disconnect properly at the end of the day.
 Your long-term career depends on your long-term health.

 As a WeCovr client, you also benefit from our holistic approach to protection.
 If you take out a PMI or Life Insurance policy with us, you can receive discounts on other forms of cover, helping you build a comprehensive shield for your family's financial future.